 How light affects colour

 Colour can change quite dramatically under different lighting.
-This is because we what we see as colour is the result of different wavelengths of light reflecting back off a surface.
+This is because what we see as colour is the result of different wavelengths of light reflecting back off a surface.
 And when the light hitting a surface changes, what is reflected back changes too.

 Getting the colour right is vitally important to our customers so always recommend trying a tester on the walls so they can see it in different light conditions before they commit.